James Bennett Griffin

-James Bennett Griffin or Jimmy Griffin (January 12, 1905 – May 31, 1997) was an American archaeologist.
+James Bennett Griffin (January 12, 1905 – May 31, 1997) was an American archaeologist.
 He is regarded as one of the most influential archaeologists in North America in the 20th century.

 Personal life

 Born in Atchison, Kansas, the son of Charles and Maude Griffin, Jimmy and his family subsequently moved to Denver, Colorado.
 His father was a supplier for railroad equipment.
 Griffin's interest in archaeology was born through reading as a child and his love for visiting museums.
 When Jimmy was eleven his family moved to Oak Park, Illinois, where he lived until he enrolled in college.
 He attended Oak Park schools and was a cheerleader at Oak Park and River Forest High School.
-At school in Oak Park he met Fred Eggan and Wendell Bennett.
+At school in Oak Park he met Fred Eggan and Wendell C. Bennett.
 His friendship with these two schoolmates would last into graduate school and his professional career in anthropology.
 In 1933, he married Ruby Fletcher.
 They had three children: John, David, and James.
 Griffin retired in 1976 and remained in Ann Arbor for several years.
 His wife died in 1979, and in 1984, he moved to Washington D.C.
 He met Mary Dewitt there and soon married her.
 They spent twelve years together living in Washington before Griffin’s death in Bethesda, Maryland aged 92.